 Radiation is often used by our center to treat prostate cancer.
-We have published our treatment data on a very large number of patients using radiation demonstrating a 10-year PSA cure rate of 92% for high risk cancer and 96% for intermediate to low-risk cancers using brachytherapy or a combination of brachytherapy with IMRT.
+We have published our treatment data on a very large number of patients using radiation demonstrating a 10-year PSA cure rate over 80% for high risk cancer and 96% for intermediate to low-risk cancers using brachytherapy or a combination of brachytherapy with IMRT.
 This is through our partnership with Terk Oncology.

 Radiation Therapy Overview

 Radiation can be delivered from a machine outside the body (external radiation therapy) or from inserting internal radiation therapy seeds (brachytherapy) or a combination of both.
 Current types of radiation include IMRT (Intensity-Modulated Radiation Therapy), Proton Beam, and Robotic Radiosurgery Systems such as the Cyberknife and Novalis.
 The treatments have important differences including side effects and results.